16 Best German Authors You Need To Know

 Herman Hesse, 1877 – 1962

-He was born into an extremely religious family that often went on ‘missions’ to India, where they attempted to sow the seeds of Christianity.
+Herman Hesse is regarded as one of the most influential 20th-century German authors.
+He was born into a highly religious family that often went on ‘missions’ to India, where they attempted to sow the seeds of Christianity.
 Despite his rigid upbringing, Hesse was a rebel in many ways, as his work often criticized societal norms and, later, the Nazi regime.

-It’s clear that his experiences in Asia and his traditional Western upbringing gave Hesse a unique outlook on the world.
-In his book ‘Siddhartha’ he cleverly weaves together western and eastern philosophy in a journey of self-discovery.
+His experiences in Asia and his traditional Western upbringing gave Hesse a unique outlook on the world.
+In his book ‘Siddhartha’ he cleverly weaves Western and Eastern philosophy together in a journey of self-discovery.
+If Siddhartha sounds like a book that would interest you, also read Steppenwolf, which many people consider Hesse’s finest work.

 6. Bertolt Brecht, 1898 – 1956